-The Council has a programme of induction and ongoing mandatory training that all employees must complete, including Safeguarding Awareness Training.
+The Council has a programme of induction and training that all employees, including Safeguarding Awareness Training.
 This enables officers in community-facing roles to identify and know how to report incidents of abuse and neglect, including modern slavery and human trafficking.
-Elearning training on Modern Slavery is available to all employees and partners
+Classroom and E-learning training on Modern Slavery is available to all employees and partners at: